 “Working together with UnitedHealth Group, we are building on our commitment to developing and operating affordable homes across the country that support improved health and well-being,” said Andrea Ponsor, chief executive officer, SAHF.
 “UnitedHealth Group’s leadership is demonstrating the importance of improving health outcomes through investments in quality, service-enriched housing.”

 Research shows that 80% of an individual’s health is determined by what happens outside of a doctor’s office1 Housing stability, quality, safety and affordability all impact people’s health, as do physical and social characteristics of neighborhoods.
-Access to safe and affordable housing is one of the greatest barriers to better health for many people — with nearly 15 million Americans lacking access to stable housing today.2
+Access to safe and affordable housing is one of the greatest barriers to better health for many people — with millions of Americans lacking access to stable housing today.

 “As the housing affordability crisis in the U.S. deepens, it affects the physical and mental health of millions,” said Lori Little, president and chief executive officer, NAHT.
 “UnitedHealth Group is setting the standard for how health care and affordable housing will work together.”

 The locations of additional affordable housing to be built through UnitedHealth Group’s investment commitment will be announced in the coming months as development proposals are finalized.

 Housing is one part of UnitedHealth Group’s multi-pronged commitment to redefine healthy living for the uninsured and underserved.
 The company is also investing in programs and partnerships focused on food, transportation and social isolation, including $80 million to fight the COVID-19 pandemic and support those most directly impacted by the public health emergency, including health care workers, hard-hit communities and older adults.